jillesca/open_telemetry_network_impact/README.md

 Then you need to tell telegraf, which configuration file it should use under [netconf.conf file](telegraf/netconf.conf#2)

 Rebuild the container using `bash build_run_telegraf.sh`

+## .env.local file

+The [.env.local file](.env.local) is used to define all variables used by the containers.

+On a real implementation you will keep this file out of git using the `.gitignore` file, but since this is a demo, is used to provide everything you need to run the demo, except the `LLM Key.`

 ## Troubleshooting